Lost-Empire-Entertainment/Elypso-engine/README.md

 ### Setup

 ```
-- the recommended path to download the repository to is C:\Documents\Cpp projects\Elypso engine, you can name Cpp projects to whatever you like.
+- the current required path to download the repository to is C:\Documents\*\Elypso engine, you can name '*' to whatever you like.
 Other paths are untested and might not work.

 - source code can be edited by right-clicking the Elypso engine folder and opening with visual Studio

 how to use RUN_ME.bat:
-- reconfigure cmake (always run this when first opening the visual studio project or if you add or remove source or header files)
+- Reconfigure CMake - always run this when you add or remove source or header files
-- install (builds the executable and copies all necessary files over to the program files folder)
+- Build engine - builds the executable into the build folder
-- clean visual studio (deletes .vs and out folders)
+- Clean Visual Studio - simple command to delete .vs and out folders
-- clean engine (deletes build, program files engine folder and documents engine folder)
+- clean engine - simple command to delete build and engine documents folders
 ```

 ### Logs and configuration files